Parenting Plan Solutionget your free case evaluation

 The non-custodial parent has traditionally been given “the right of reasonable visitation”.
 Reasonable visitation is a very vague and ambiguous phrase often left to be interpreted by the custodial parent.

 Each parent has an equal right to the custody of their children, absent any drug abuse, violence, or danger to the children.
-We believe that a parent should not have to “visit” his/her own children.
+Our Los Angeles family law lawyers believe that a parent should not have to “visit” his/her own children.
 We also believe that the custodial parent should not have to approve the condition for the non-custodial parent in order to exercise visitation.
 We believe that “reasonable visitation” is by its own definition “unreasonable.”

 How a ‘Visitation’ Schedule Can be Made to Be Workable